-I’ve been trying to be more efficient with my sewing projects, so instead of buying more fabric and being left with more offcuts for the fabric stash, my small bed cover was made by joining two pieces so that I could get all three large pieces from a shorter length of fabric.
-The centre seam is sits flat and was blended as carefully as the remnants and pattern allowed to reduce visibility.
-The handles used most of the remaining offcuts, leaving just one small rectangle of leftover fabric, which I made into an envelope pillow case for one of the many orphaned pillow inserts in the linen cupboard.
+I’ve been trying to be more efficient with my sewing projects.
+When I was making these dog bed covers, instead of buying more fabric and being left with more offcuts for the fabric stash, I spent a little extra time planning before shopping and cutting.
+My small bed cover was made by joining two pieces so I could make all three bed covers from a shorter length of fabric.
+The centre seam sits flat and was blended as carefully as the pieces and pattern allowed to reduce visibility.
+Handles made good use of most of the remaining offcuts, leaving just one small rectangle of leftover fabric.
+I made that into an envelope pillow case for one of the many orphaned pillow inserts in the linen cupboard.

 DIY Easy Envelope Style Throw Pillow (Dog Chin Rest)

-The general method is the same, but no boxing or Velcro on this envelope, just a big overlap at the rear to hold together snug once the insert is added.
+The general method is the same, but no boxing or Velcro on this envelope.
+It just has a nice big overlap at the rear to hold everything snug after the insert is added.
 Humphrey rather likes having something in his nest for leaning his head on while he watches the world through the windows.
 Extra comfy, coordinated, and no leftover fabric.
 Yay!

 You can see the full instructions on making easy envelope style throw pillows in our archives.
 They’re a snap to make and a great way to add a little custom personality to your home decor.
 I’ve also don’t the opposite with past offcuts and made people pillows that match our dog beds.
 It’s a great way to help things blend together in the pet-friendly home decor chaos!